-The vice president for research and graduate education is responsible for policies and services that support the University's research and economic development activities as well as graduate education.
-Serving under the vice president for research and graduate education is the dean of the graduate school.
+The vice president for research is responsible for policies and services that support the university's research activities.

-The vice president for student affairs and dean of students provides leadership and supervision for the staff and programs of the division of student affairs, and serves as a liaison between students and the university administration.
+The vice president for student affairs, vice provost and dean of students provides leadership and supervision for the staff and programs of the division of student affairs, and serves as a liaison between students and the university administration.
 The vice president also serves as vice provost to oversee selected academic support functions.
-The vice president/vice provost for is appointed by, reports jointly to, and serves at the pleasure of the president and the vice president for academic affairs and provost.
+The vice president/vice provost is appointed by, reports jointly to, and serves at the pleasure of the president and the executive vice president for academic affairs and provost.